West Nile Virus (cont.)

 - Birds who have died from West Nile virus pose no health risk.
 The disease is only transmitted by a mosquito bite.
 Mosquitoes become infected by biting birds that harbor the virus.
 Report dead birds (especially crows and blue jays) to local health officials so they can be tested and the virus tracked.
 Touching dead birds is not recommended; if a dead bird must be removed or handled, wear gloves.

 - Development of a vaccine: Since the virus first appeared in New York, researchers began looking for a vaccine.
-There is a vaccine available for horses, but this vaccine is not approved for use in humans.
-Research is ongoing; currently there is no vaccine available for humans against WNE.
+There are several vaccines available for horses, but these vaccines are not approved for use in humans.
+Research is ongoing; currently, there is no vaccine available for humans against WNE.

 Must Read Articles Related to West Nile Virus